Accessing SQL Server from Oracle with Database Gateway for ODBC (DG4ODBC)

 Contents

-DG4ODBC interacts with Heterogeneous Services (a component built-in to Oracle) to provide transparent connectivity between Oracle® and non-Oracle systems.
+DG4ODBC interacts with Heterogeneous Services (a component built-in to Oracle) to provide transparent connectivity between Oracle and non-Oracle systems.
 DG4ODBC uses an ODBC driver to access the non-Oracle system.
-DG4ODBC is a replacement for the HSODBC agent shipped with Oracle® 10g and earlier.
+DG4ODBC is a replacement for the HSODBC agent shipped with Oracle 10g and earlier.
+Note that Oracle 10g needs a patch to work with DG4ODBC.
+If you want to connect earlier versions of Oracle to non-Oracle systems through ODBC, refer to Accessing ODBC and JDBC data sources from Oracle Heterogeneous Services (HSODBC).

-This document describes how to use an ODBC driver to access a non-Oracle system from Oracle® through DG4ODBC.
-The document assumes that the Oracle® database server is configured and the DG4ODBC components are already installed on a UNIX based system.
-(For DG4ODBC installation instructions, see the Oracle® Database Gateway Installation and Configuration Guide.)
-As DG4ODBC uses Oracle® Net to communicate with Oracle®, you will need to start the Oracle® Net listener.
-This is not run on some Oracle® client/server installations.
+This document describes how to use an ODBC driver to access a non-Oracle system from Oracle through DG4ODBC.
+The document assumes that the Oracle database server is configured and the DG4ODBC components are already installed on a UNIX-based system.
+(For DG4ODBC installation instructions, refer to the Oracle Database Gateway Installation and Configuration Guide.)
+As DG4ODBC uses Oracle Net to communicate with Oracle, you will need to start the Oracle Net listener.
+This is not run on some Oracle client/server installations.

 1. Install and configure the ODBC driver on the machine where DG4ODBC is installed.